Hang with us

 Participants with disabilities and young adult volunteers spend an amazing weekend away, enjoying activities, such as swimming, socialising, yoga, and more.

-Our Juniors and Teens usually spend the weekend in the Southern Highlands, while the Young Adults fly to Melbourne.
+Our Juniors, Tweens and Teens usually spend the weekend in the Southern Highlands or the Blue Mountains, while the Young Adults and Adults fly to Melbourne.

 Clubs